The retail talent shortage is real.

 Of course, retail turnover has always been higher than most other industries, largely because it’s often seen as a short-term career option with little prospects.
 This is another myth that’s important to dispel if retailers want to build a sustainable talent pool in the next decade.

-Recognition can play a role in this by making retail work environments more rewarding, and can also be used strategically by managers to incentivize learning and development and encourage long-term career growth.
+Retail employee recognition can play a role in this by making work environments more rewarding, and can also be used strategically by managers to incentivize learning and development and encourage long-term career growth.

 Aligning retail cultures